j-e-torres/ListThisBackend/README.md

 - need tests
 - need api

-  # Things we need to render
+  # Things to render

-  - Groups
+  - √ Groups that belong to a user
-  - Lists
+  - √ Lists that belong to a group
-  - Tasks
+  - √ Tasks that belong to a list
-  - Users that belong to a group
+  - √ Users that belong to a group

-    `Therefore we need to query this data in API routes`
+  # Things to create

+  - √ Sign up and create a user route
+  - √ Create a group Route
+  - Create a list route
+  - create a task route

+  # Things to add

+  - √ Add user to group
+  - Add List to group
+  - Add Task to List

 # Things needed for listthisbackend database functionality